-Great idea to soak wild edibles first!
+Great idea to soak wild edibles first.
 We have loads of chickweed in our yard but most of it goes unharvested because we also have dogs.
-However, this tip from Olive on using grapefruit seed oil as a disinfectant is a great solution, so we’ve already ordered some grapefruit seed oil and grapefruit seed extract (often called GSE) from Amazon.
+However, this tip from Olive on using grapefruit seed oil as a disinfectant is a great solution, so we ordered some grapefruit seed extract (often called GSE) from Amazon.

 Over the past several years, we’ve had numerous epidemic poisonings in the USA that originated from unclean produce.
 Now I follow the same food safety practices we used in other countries when we get produce from commercial sources, I’m not so much worried with local organically grown produce.

 I had trouble finding out the best way to disinfect produce in the beginning, but after a lot of research came across grapefruit seed oil.
 People also use a (VERY) weak Clorox solution—something I wouldn’t do because Clorox is toxic; and others use vinegar disinfecting.